Inncee81/linkclump-parser/README.md

 - Does this app supports Linux, OSX

   `I am not sure, I haven't tested on those OS`

+- Does the linkclump-parser runs on its own and copy the urls

+  `No, this a clipboard parser tool.
+So you will need linkclump or any such tool to copy all the links to clipboard and once its in            clipboard linkclump-parser will trigger and saves the links to the file`

 ## Licence
   linkclump-parser is licensed under a MIT license.